Rajarshi12321/Anidex/README.md

 Then the app will respond which possible animal is it with few basic details in both text in screen and as voice message like any voice assistant <br>
 (Right now The API is developed, you can try it out by cloning the repository, There is still work to do for frontend)

+Altough you need to setup the API keys for ANIMAL_API_TOKEN from the [free live animal api](https://api-ninjas.com/api/animals) you can  use it for free and HUGGINGFACEHUB_APT_TOKEN from [HUGGINGFACEHUB](https://huggingface.co/)

 ## Table of Contents

 - [Anidex](#anidex)